Aunt Ginny's Thanksgiving Stuffing Recipe

 Chef Forktionary, author of this recipe

-Ingredients for Aunt Ginny S Thanksgiving Stuffing
+Ingredients for Aunt Ginny's Thanksgiving Stuffing

-• Long Grain And Wild Rice Blend
+• 1 (6 ounce) package Long Grain And Wild Rice Blend

 • 1 medium onion, chopped